 The mass transit can be a public system, or a private enterprise provided by a company/individual who is in the business of transporting people in a “commuter highway vehicle.”
 Such a vehicle must have a seating capacity for six or more adults (not including the driver), and at least 80% of the of the vehicles’ mileage must be from transporting employees to and from their place of work.
 Additionally, the vehicle must be carrying at least three passengers (not including the driver).
 Commuter highway vehicles may be owned or leased by an employer to be used by employees or a third-party provider for transportation purposes.
 Employees can also own and operate commuter highway vehicles.

 Tax Savings: Federal income tax and social security (FICA) tax are not imposed on amounts set aside for IRS Section 132 qualified transportation expenses.
 Depending on state law, individuals may also avoid state and local income taxes on earnings set aside.
-The federal tax savings can be as much as 35.65% (federal tax plus 7.65% FICA) or up to $1,625 annually if the maximum employee contributions are made to each reimbursement account ($380.00 monthly contribution — $130.00 for mass transit, plus $250.00 for parking).
+The federal tax savings can be as much as 35.65% (federal tax plus 7.65% FICA) or more than $2,000 annually if the maximum employee contributions are made to each reimbursement account ($510.00 monthly contribution — $255.00 for mass transit, plus $255.00 for parking).

 The employee’s future social security benefits may be slightly lower because the amounts set aside for the Section 132 transportation costs are not subject to FICA tax.
 In most cases, this reduction in the social security wage base will have a nominal effect on future social security benefits.

 These are some thoughts to consider about the Section 132 transportation fringe benefits.
 Your financial adviser can also provide additional information and should be consulted before any action is taken.

 Refund Policy: Purchaser understands that goods and services provided by Core Documents, Inc. are non-refundable.
 Orders cancelled prior to shipping are subject to cancellation fees applied to the cost of goods and services provided during the review, draft, and preparation of your order.